yiisoft/validator/docs/guide/built-in-rules-nested.md

 $errors = $result->getErrorMessagesIndexedByPath();
 ```

-- For more information about the different ways to configure rules using PHP attributes, see [Configuring rules via PHP
+- For more information about the different ways to configure rules via PHP attributes, see [Configuring rules via PHP
 attributes] section.
 - For more information about possible data / rules combinations passed for validation, refer to the [Using validator]
 section.